Wentril/kubernetes_workshop/course.md

 - `external-provisioner.volume.kubernetes.io/finalizer` to dynamically and statically provisioned CSI (Container Storage Interface) Volumes.

-From Kubernetes 1.33, 23rd April, 2025, this is done automatically.
+From Kubernetes 1.33, 23rd April 2025, this is done automatically.

 More on that: https://kubernetes.io/blog/2024/08/16/kubernetes-1-31-prevent-persistentvolume-leaks-when-deleting-out-of-order/]